William Lane Craig: Early life and education

-Craig was born August 23, 1949, in Peoria, Illinois, to Mallory and Doris Craig.
-He attended East Peoria Community High School from 1963 to 1967, where he competed in debate and won the state championship in oratory.
-In September 1965, his junior year, he became a Christian.

-After graduating from high school, Craig attended Wheaton College, majoring in communications.
-He graduated in 1971 and married his wife, Jan, whom he met on the staff of Campus Crusade for Christ, the next year.
+After high school, Craig attended Wheaton College, where he graduated with a Bachelor of Arts in communications in 1971 with high honors.
+He married his wife, Jan, whom he met on the staff of Campus Crusade for Christ, the next year.
 They have two grown children and reside in suburban Atlanta, Georgia.

 In 1973, Craig entered the program in philosophy of religion at Trinity Evangelical Divinity School north of Chicago, where he studied under Norman Geisler.
-In 1975, Craig began doctoral studies in philosophy at the University of Birmingham in England, writing on the cosmological argument under the direction of John Hick.
-He was awarded a doctorate in 1977.
-Out of this study came his first book, The Kalam Cosmological Argument (1979), a defense of the argument he first encountered in theologian Stuart Hackett's work on the same topic.
+He graduated summa cum laude with two master's degrees: a Master of Arts in the philosophy of religion, and a second M.A. in church history and the history of Christian thought.
+In 1975, Craig began doctoral studies in philosophy at the University of Birmingham in England.
+He wrote his doctoral dissertation there on the cosmological argument under the direction of John Hick.
+He earned his Ph.D. in 1977.
+Out of this study came his first book, The Kalām Cosmological Argument (1979), a defense of the argument he first encountered in theologian Stuart Hackett's work on the same topic.

-Craig was awarded a postdoctoral fellowship in 1978 from the Alexander von Humboldt Foundation to pursue research on the historicity of the resurrection of Jesus under the direction of Wolfhart Pannenberg at the University of Munich in Germany.
-His studies in Munich under Pannenberg's supervision led to a second doctorate, this one in theology, awarded in 1984 with the publication of his doctoral thesis, The Historical Argument for the Resurrection of Jesus During the Deist Controversy (1985).
+Craig was awarded a postdoctoral fellowship in 1978 from the Alexander von Humboldt Foundation to pursue research on the historicity of the resurrection of Jesus under the direction of Wolfhart Pannenberg at LMU Munich in Germany.
+He earned a second doctorate, a Doctor of Theology, under Pannenberg's supervision in 1984.
+His second doctoral thesis was titled, The Historical Argument for the Resurrection of Jesus During the Deist Controversy (1985).

 Career

-Craig joined the faculty of Trinity Evangelical Divinity School in Deerfield, Illinois in 1980, where he taught philosophy of religion until 1986.
+Craig joined the faculty of Trinity Evangelical Divinity School in Deerfield, Illinois, in 1980, where he taught philosophy of religion until 1986.

 After a one-year stint at Westmont College on the outskirts of Santa Barbara, Craig moved in 1987 with his wife and two young children back to Europe, where he was a visiting scholar at the Katholieke Universiteit Leuven (Louvain) in Belgium until 1994.
 At that time, Craig joined the Department of Philosophy and Ethics at Talbot School of Theology in suburban Los Angeles as a research professor of philosophy, a position he currently holds, and he went on to become a professor of philosophy at Houston Christian University in 2014.
 In 2017, Biola University created a permanent faculty position and endowed chair, the William Lane Craig Endowed Chair in Philosophy, in honor of Craig's academic contributions.

 Craig served as president of the Philosophy of Time Society from 1999 to 2006.
 He helped revitalize the Evangelical Philosophical Society and served as its president from 1996 to 2005.
 In the mid-2000s, Craig established the online Christian apologetics ministry ReasonableFaith.org.

 Craig has authored or edited over forty books and over two hundred articles published in professional philosophy and theology journals, including: The Journal of Philosophy, British Journal for the Philosophy of Science, Philosophy and Phenomenological Research, Philosophical Studies, Australasian Journal of Philosophy, Faith and Philosophy, Erkenntnis, and American Philosophical Quarterly.